Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Relative and logarithmic descendants

 where each $S_i$ is a copy of the Hirzebruch surface $\mathbb F_k$, where the zero section of $S_i$ is glued to the infinity section of $S_{i+1}$.
 As before, the curve $\mathscr C$ carries $n+n_1+n_2$ markings, and the contact orders \rc{at fixed points of the zero section of $S_1$ (resp. infinity section of $S_m$)} are given by $|\varphi_i|$ for $\varphi_i<0$ (resp. $\varphi_i>0$), and \rc{at arbitrary points of the zero section of $S_1$ (resp. infinity section of $S_m$) are specified to be $|\mu_i|$ for $\mu_i<0$ (resp. $\mu_i>0$)}.
 See~\cite{GV05,Li02} for additional details on maps to expansions.

 Both the relative and logarithmic invariants are virtual counts \rc{for} the same enumerative problem.
 The main difference between the \rc{logarithmic and relative} setups is that contact orders are not prescribed with the \rc{torus invariant} fibers in the \rc{latter}.
-The two theories are expected to be close related by a degeneration formula for logarithmic Gromov--Witten invariants. \renzo{We should ask Jonathan if this is not obvious to him.}
+The two theories are closely related, since in the logarithmic case, non-transverse contact orders are only imposed along the invariant sections of the surface.

+\begin{remark} In the remainder of this paper, the relative and logarithmic theories will not interact, except in that they both relate to floor diagrams.
+However, a referee has shared with us an outline for explaining why the two invariants agree, which we include gratefully.
+First we note that for stationary descendant invariants, an application of the logarithmic decomposition formula~\cite{ACGS} and combinatorial considerations reduce the problem to the case when the toric surface is $\mathbb P^1\times \mathbb P^1$ and the invariants considered are of genus zero.
+The statement of~\cite[Theorem~5.1]{MR16} and the arguments in its proof then allow the invariant fibers to be removed from the logarithmic structure. \end{remark}

 There is once again a virtual fundamental class in the homology of $ \overline{M}^{\mathsf{rel}}_{g,n+n_1+n_2}(\mathbb{F}_k \delta_{({\underline{\phi}},\underline{\mu})}),$ in degree $(g-1)+2a+n_1+n_2+n$.
 The spaces of relative stable maps come equipped with evaluation morphisms.
 The following definition is analogous to Definition~\ref{def-logdescGWI}.